Lichenstat/Lichenstat/README.md

+Hello There! 🙋‍♂️

-A repository consisting of various projects that I take up during my free time. 📚
+This is a repository consisting of various projects that I take up during my free time. 📚

-If you're here it either means you clicked on the various links I put out over the internet or you found this out of boredom after searching around.👀
+If you're here it either means you clicked on the various links I put out over the internet/documents or you found this out of boredom after searching around.👀

 Either way thanks for checking the profile out!✨